ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 ### Stokes drift and Langmuir turbulence

 The closest non-wave 100 km configuration estimates the Langmuir number with `USE_LA_LI2016 = True`.
-The MCW configuration instead sets `EPBL_LT = True`, allowing the energetic planetary boundary layer (ePBL) scheme [@reichl2018simplified] to calculate a Langmuir number from the coupled Stokes-drift profile. `EPBL_LANGMUIR_SCHEME = "ADDITIVE"` adds the Langmuir-turbulence contribution to the other contributions to the ePBL mixing-energy factor.
+The MCW configuration instead sets `EPBL_LT = True`, allowing the energetic planetary boundary layer (ePBL) scheme [@reichl2018simplified] to calculate a Langmuir number from the coupled Stokes-drift profile. `EPBL_LANGMUIR_SCHEME = "ADDITIVE"` adds the Langmuir-turbulence contribution to the other contributions to the ePBL mixing-energy factor [@reichl2019parameterization; @li2019comparing].

 The associated coefficients are also specific to this wave-aware setup: `LT_ENHANCE_COEF = 0.105`, `LT_ENHANCE_EXP = -1.0`, `LT_MOD_LAC1 = 0.0`, and `LT_MOD_LAC4 = LT_MOD_LAC5 = 0.8`.
-They replace the coefficients used with the wind-sea estimate in the non-wave configuration.
+They follow the surface-layer Langmuir-number formulation evaluated in those studies [@reichl2019parameterization; @li2019comparing], replacing the coefficients used with the wind-sea estimate in the non-wave configuration.

 This MOM6 treatment is separate from WW3's own `LMPN` option, which is disabled below.